Aditya-Ramesh-10/Aditya-Ramesh-10.github.io/_pages/about.md

   - /about.html
 ---

+# About Me

 I am a Ph.D. student at the [Swiss AI Lab (IDSIA)](https://www.idsia.ch), where I am advised by [Jürgen Schmidhuber](https://people.idsia.ch//~juergen/).
 Previously, I completed my M.Sc. in Artificial Intelligence from the University of Lugano (USI).

-I am interested in various aspects of understanding intelligence, with the goal of building intelligent agents that can solve problems that are presently beyond human capabilities.
+My research is focused on understanding intelligence with the goal of building intelligent agents that can solve problems beyond current human capabilities.
+Specifically, my work centers on reinforcement learning, with particular emphasis on:

-My current research focuses on reinforcement learning.
-I am particularly interested in tackling problems like exploration and temporal credit assignment in a scalable manner.
+- Exploration strategies in complex environments
+- Temporal credit assignment in long-horizon tasks
+- Scalable approaches to deep reinforcement learning

+## News

+- **January 2025**: Co-organizing a workshop at RLDM 2025: [Saving the Phenomena of Minds](https://sites.google.com/view/phenomena-of-minds-rldm/home)
+- **July 2024**: Presented our [Chunked-TD paper](https://arxiv.org/abs/2405.03878) at ICML 2024
+- **June 2024**: Visiting the University of Alberta for 6 months, hosted by Prof. Rich Sutton